St Sauveur Basilica - Dinan - Duguesclin

 Therefore parrots and lions but also demons tormenting sinners decorate the capitals of the porch’s columns and arches.

-The purpose of these sculptures was to frighten parishioners entering the church in order to bring back those who had strayed from the right path!
+The purpose of these sculptures was to frighten parishioners as they enter the church and bring back those who had strayed from the right path!

 This type of sculptures is found in many Romanesque churches.